Quarkus for Architects who Sometimes Write Code - Being Persistent - Part 02

 Query The Data That We Persisted

 Note: At some point your AUTH TOKEN may expire.
-If you get an authentication failure, just hit Send
+If you get an authentication failure, just hit Send on the create-auth-token call in the collection.
+This will refresh your token.

 -